anira-project/anira/docs/ci-overhaul.md

 **Step 6 — tiering for install/mobile + nightly** *(anira, Valentin; needs 5a; ~0.5 day)* ⚠
 PR/full tiers for build_install and mobile per §3.6; weekly cron with the extended sanitizer presets — **engines-OFF scope**: asan/tsan/lsan run the noengines configuration (anira's own scheduler/utils/handler code); prebuilt engines are uninstrumented and would drown the jobs in false positives.
 Engine-on sanitizer coverage is explicitly out of scope.
 Acceptance: synthetic PR shows ≤ 5 concurrent macOS jobs, ≤ 10 min wall; push to main ~18 min p50 / 25 min p90.

-**Step 7 — mobile onto shared actions** *(optional; needs 1 + U5/U6 in a tagged ci-actions)*
+**Step 7 — mobile onto the shared actions** *(ci-actions + anira + tanh-lib; needs 1, and U5/U6 in a tagged ci-actions)* The decided end state (§3.7): extend `cmake-test-android`/`cmake-test-ios-simulator` with the U5 inputs and the U6 parser fix, tag, point anira's `build_test_mobile` at them, and delete the local emulator/simulator scripting. tanh-lib moves to the same tag in the same motion.
-Replace anira's emulator/simulator scripting with `cmake-test-android`/`cmake-test-ios-simulator` + the new inputs.
-Skip indefinitely if the anira-owned workflow serves better — M0 item 3 allows both.

 **Step 8 — docs + changelog sweep** *(with each step, not after)* Each implementing PR carries its CHANGELOG entry (CI/build changes are in-policy) and updates `docs/sphinx/` where it names workflows, the `tests` target, local presets, or the new `ANIRA_MODELS_<X>_REF` variables.